Israel presents Iran nuclear files, putting pressure on U.S. to scrap deal

 “Tonight I’m here to tell you one thing: Iran lied.”

 “Iran lied about never having a nuclear weapons program,” he said.
-“100,000 secret files prove it did.
-Second, even after the deal, Iran continued to preserve and expand its nuclear weapons knowledge for future use,” Netanyahu said.
+“One hundred thousand secret files prove it did.
+Second, even after the deal, Iran continued to preserve and expand its nuclear weapons knowledge for future use.”

 Although the presentation was live on Israeli television, Netanyahu made clear that his audience was abroad: he delivered most of his speech in English, before switching to Hebrew.